When something goes wrong, the response is structured.

 Runbook scope (summary)

-- Detection — Azure Monitor, Defender for Cloud, Microsoft Sentinel.
+- Detection — Azure Monitor and Microsoft Defender for Cloud.

 - Classification — severity matrix anchored to data exposure, service impact, and customer-base scope.